 Created by José Ignacio Valenzuela, ‘High Heat’ (also known as ‘Donde Hubo Fuego’) is a Netflix Spanish-language Mexican telenovela thriller series.
 The story revolves around Poncho (Iván Amozurrutia), a young firefighter trying to figure out who killed his brother among other members of his unit at a station in a Mexico City neighborhood.
 There, much to his surprise, he finds love and camaraderie along with danger and dread as his secret investigation progresses.
 Meanwhile, Ricardo Urzúa (Eduardo Capetillo), accused of murdering multiple women, is released from prison.
 He tries to rebuild his life and find the daughter he hasn’t seen in years.

 As a show, ‘High Heat’ deals with the everyday lives of the firefighters.
 It also unfolds like a true crime mystery thriller.
-If that has made you wonder whether it is inspired by actual events, we got you covered.
+If that has made you wonder whether actual events inspire it, we got you covered.

 Valenzuela told the same outlet that he didn’t use male nudity exclusively to draw the female audience members to his show. “if it happens, it is a consequence,” he stated.
 “I wanted male firefighters to be in a situation in which, generally, men We are not men, which is more exposed at the skin level.”